 When talking about institutional reporting, it’s easy to get lost in a discussion of the data itself.
 What information should a given report include?
-How do these two metrics correlate (or not) with one another?
+How do these metrics correlate (or not) with one another?
 Which definition of ‘FTE Student’ are we using?
 While understanding the nature of your data is critical to useful institutional reporting, it can be equally critical to understand the way your reporting tools organize data.
-The better you understand your tools – and what they’re capable of – the easier it is to digest and interpret the massive of amount of institutional data at your fingertips.
+The better you understand your tools – and what they’re capable of – the easier it is to digest and interpret the massive amount of institutional data at your fingertips.

 In the case of Argos, any task a user performs is based upon a DataBlock.
 Any form you design, any dashboard you build, and any report you run will be done within the scope of a particular DataBlock.
 But even though DataBlocks are the starting point for everything an Argos user does, defining what a DataBlock actually is can be surprisingly difficult.

 So, what is a DataBlock, really?

 “DataBlock” is basically just a word we made up by taking two existing words and mashing them together – a lexical chimera, if you will.
 “Data” has a straightforward definition: a collection of discrete values useful for interpretation or analysis.
 “Block,” on the other hand, can mean a number of things.
 When we’re young, “blocks” are the objects we play and build towers with.
 If you’re anything like me, you may associate the word “block” with the portion of cheese that you buy two or three of at a time.
 In Argos, however, we use the term in the programming sense: “[a block is] a group of declarations and statements treated as a unit” (definition from Wikipedia).
 A “DataBlock” is thus a functional unit within Argos that holds all the pieces one needs for data reporting